edgeimpulse/edge-impulse-runner-rs/README.md

 cargo --version
 ```

-#### 2. Install GStreamer
+#### 2. GStreamer (Optional)
-GStreamer is required for video capture and processing capabilities.
+GStreamer is only required if you want to run the video-related examples (like `video_infer`).
+It is not needed for developing the library or running other examples.

+If you want to run the video examples:

 ##### macOS
 Download and install both packages: